Gateway Arch: Inception and funding (1933–1935)

 Around late 1933, civic leader Luther Ely Smith, returning to St. Louis from the George Rogers Clark National Historical Park in Vincennes, Indiana, saw the St. Louis riverfront area and envisioned that building a memorial there would both revive the riverfront and stimulate the economy.
 He communicated his idea to mayor Bernard Dickmann, who on December 15, 1933, raised it in a meeting with city leaders.
-They sanctioned the proposal, and the nonprofit Jefferson National Expansion Memorial Association JNEMA for short, was formed.
+They sanctioned the proposal, and the nonprofit Jefferson National Expansion Memorial Association (JNEMA) was formed.
 Smith was appointed chairman and Dickmann vice chairman.
 The association's goal was to create:

 A suitable and permanent public memorial to the men who made possible the western territorial expansion of the United States, particularly President Jefferson, his aides Livingston and Monroe, the great explorers, Lewis and Clark, and the hardy hunters, trappers, frontiersmen and pioneers who contributed to the territorial expansion and development of these United States, and thereby to bring before the public of this and future generations the history of our development and induce familiarity with the patriotic accomplishments of these great builders of our country.

 Many locals did not approve of depleting public funds for the cause.
 Smith's daughter SaLees related that when "people would tell him we needed more practical things", he would respond that "spiritual things" were equally important.

 The association expected that $30 million would be needed to undertake the construction of such a monument (about $ in dollars).
 It called upon the federal government to foot three-quarters of the bill ($22.5 million).